Managing CAA Records

 To add a CAA record to allow a Certificate Authority

-2. Select the tab.
+5. Select the Provider tab.

-3. Enter the CAA record information.
+6. Enter the CAA record information. screenshot: Showing create new CAA record form

 • Name: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent www.example.com enter www.
 Leave it blank to represent the root domain example.com.